nestjs/docs.nestjs.com/content/faq/errors.md

 #### "Cannot resolve dependency" error

+> info **Hint** Check out the [NestJS Devtools](/devtools/overview#investigating-the-cannot-resolve-dependency-error) which can help you resolve the "Cannot resolve dependency" error effortlessly.

 Probably the most common error message is about Nest not being able to resolve dependencies of a provider.
 The error message usually looks something like this:

 ```bash